urcsc174/2019-fall-csc174/lab04-advanced-layout/instructions.md

 - [ ] **Code** the sketched layout in HTML and CSS
 - [ ] Use some basic formatting so we can see the boxes
-  - It is okay to code in a single HTML using an embedded STYLE tag in the HEAD
+  - It is okay to code in a single HTML file using an embedded STYLE tag in the HEAD
   - Position the elements in the layout using CSS Grid properties (for the two dimensional layout) and CSS Flex properties (for the one dimensional layout)

 ### Part 3